zack-bitcoin/amoveo-docs/basics/smart_contract_creation.md

 Smart Contract Creation Parts
 ============

 There are 4 different times when the smart contract is being made.
 For clarity, they are explained in this document in this order.
+This is not in time-order.

 1) writing oracle questions
 2) the smart contract can have rules for what is a valid oracle question.
 This is a kind of macro for building oracle questions.
 3) When the MAST merkle root gets recorded on-chain.
 4) When it is decided which branches of the MAST to publish.
 A valid trace of the MAST.

-This is not in time-order.
-Steps (2) and (4) happen at the same time.

 Each of these 4 steps is turing complete or stronger.
 Choosing which parts of the computation belong in which of these 4 steps is how we optimize smart contracts to save on fees.